eBay Fee Calculator

 Total Fees / Total Revenue

-Enter your values into the calculator above to calculate your fees and profit when selling on ebay.com in the US.
-You'll then get your estimated results and a quick summary down here.
+Enter your values into our calculator above to estimate what your fees and profit might potentially be when selling on ebay.com in the US.
+You'll then get your projected results and a quick summary down here.

 Table of Contents